Sokoto to replace Almajiri system with Indonesian Pondok – The Sun Nigeria

 Tunde Omolehin, Sokoto

-The Sokoto State Government is planning on adopting the Indonesian Pondok Pesantren Madrasah system of education as an alternative to the existing Almajiri system in the state.
+Sokoto State Governor Aminu Waziri Tambuwal has revealed plans by his administration to adopt the Indonesian Pondok Pesantren Madrasah system of education as an alternative to the existing Almajiri system in the state.

-The state governor, Aminu Waziri Tambuwal, stated this Sunday when he received the Indonesian ambassador to Nigeria, AVM Usra Hendra Harahap, during his courtesy visit to Sokoto.
+Tambuwal stated this yesterday, when he received the Indonesian Ambassador to Nigeria, AVM Usra Hendra Harahap during a courtesy visit to Sokoto.

-In a statement made available by the governor’s Special Adviser on Media and publicity, Muhammad Bello, Tambuwal explained that the Pondok system employs mosques and langgar (a blend of Islamic and Western education) as well as adopts existing local institutions such as Surau (Islamic assembly buildings) and Pesantren (a Muslim school in Indonesia operated by religious leaders) as the places for Muslims to study Islam.
+Special Adviser on Media and Publicity, Muhammad Bello, explained that the Pondok system employs mosques and langgar (a blend of Islamic and Western education) as well as adopt existing local institutions such as surau (Islamic assembly buildings) and pesantren (a Muslim school in Indonesia operated by religious leaders) as the places for Muslims to study Islam.

-Tambuwal further explained that for the state government to have a homegrown system similar to the Pondok, it will consult the Sultan of Sokoto and other stakeholders.
+The governor further explained that for the state government to have a home grown system similar to the Pondok, it will consult the Sultan of Sokoto and other stakeholders in order for them to have a buy-in.

-While expressing gratitude to the Indonesian government for taking an interest in Sokoto, he assured the Ambassador that his visit will deepen Indonesia’s relationship not only with the state but also the country, with which it shares religious, cultural and climatic similarities.
+While expressing gratitude to the Indonesian government for taking interest in Sokoto, he assured the ambassador that his visit will deepen Indonesia’s relationship not only with the state but also the country, with which it shares religious, cultural and climatic similarities.

 He said that the state was already pursuing further ties with Indonesia in the areas of healthcare, economy, Islamic models of business and economic enterprises.